csci104/docker/README.md

 install the git command-line interface (CLI).
 See [this link](https://git-scm.com/downloads) and download the version for your operating system.

+The `git clone` command downloads a repository (think of it as a folder) from the Github URL.
 To learn more about what the `cd` command does, take a look at the [Linux wiki](https://bytes.usc.edu/cs104/wiki/linux/#navigating-directories)

 ### Step 4: Run the setup script